Dick Reynolds: Early life and career

+1950 was a big year for Reynolds, first he played his 300th game in round one, then later on he passed the 311 game record of Richmond champion Jack Dyer.
+Finally he led his team to victory in the 1950 VFL Grand Final.

+In the lead up to the 1951 VFL Grand Final a raft of injuries caused the selectors to include Reynolds into the side as 19th man.
+With the game slipping away from Essendon, Reynolds came on for the final quarter.
+He was instrumental in helping score two goals but Geelong won by 11 points.
+It was the last and game number 320 for champion.
+He held the record until 1971 when Ted Whitten played his 321st game.

+In 1961 he handed over the coaching duties to John Coleman.
+He would move to Adelaide and for three years coach West Torrens 1961 to 1963.

 Off the field, Reynolds was a shy and private man, noted for his humility about his footballing achievements.

 Champions of Essendon

 In 2002, an Essendon panel ranked him first in their Champions of Essendon list of the 25 greatest players ever to have played for Essendon.

 Just three days before his death, after being given a standing ovation by the crowd at the announcement dinner, at which he was named the greatest Essendon player of all time, Reynolds was visibly moved and stated: "I don't deserve this honour...
 Bill Hutchison was the best player I ever saw."